 What Are the Highest-Paying Bachelor’s Degrees?

-As we saw above, there are a number of six-figure salaries that can be earned with only a bachelor’s degree.
-While not all bachelor’s degrees lead to these earnings, it is safe to say that students who receive a bachelor’s degree have access to more job opportunities and better pay than workers who only hold an associate degree or a high school diploma.
-According to unemployment rates and earnings indicated by the BLS in March 2018, employees with a bachelor’s degree earn, on average, $1,198 per week, while students with an associate degree earn $862 per week — a $336 per week difference.
-BLS data also shows that students with a bachelor’s degree benefit from a lower unemployment rate (2.2 percent) then workers with an associate degree (2.8 percent).
+As we saw above, there are a number of six-figure salaries that can be earned with a bachelor’s degree.
+While not all bachelor’s degrees lead to these earnings, it is safe to say that students who earn a bachelor’s degree have access to more job opportunities and better pay than workers who only hold an associate degree or a high school diploma.
+According to employment rates and earnings indicated by the BLS in March 2018, employees with a bachelor’s degree earn, on average, $1,198 per week, while students with an associate degree earn $862 per week.
+BLS data also shows that students with a bachelor’s degree benefit from a lower unemployment rate (2.2 percent) than workers with an associate degree (2.8 percent).

 According to Payscale.com, the best and highest-paying bachelor’s degrees are mostly STEM-focused, meaning they revolve around math, engineering, technology, or science.
 Year after year, STEM degrees continue to be the most lucrative, with the top five college majors and their mid-career earnings being: